SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.

-The following diagram shows the PubSub+ broker nodes deployed in [Azure Availability Sets](https://docs.microsoft.com/en-us/azure/virtual-machines/availability#availability-sets).
-To meet more strict service uptime requirements the broker nodes can be deployed in [Azure Availability Zones](https://docs.microsoft.com/en-us/azure/virtual-machines/availability#availability-zones) instead.
+The following diagram shows the PubSub+ broker nodes deployed in [Azure Availability Sets](//docs.microsoft.com/en-us/azure/virtual-machines/availability#availability-sets).
+To meet more strict service uptime requirements the broker nodes can be deployed in [Azure Availability Zones](//docs.microsoft.com/en-us/azure/virtual-machines/availability#availability-zones) instead.

+Also note that for production use the type of data disks mounted from Azure Block Storage shall be adjusted from the default [Standard HDD](//docs.microsoft.com/en-us/azure/virtual-machines/disks-types)

 ![alt text](images/ha-cluster.png "HA Cluster Deployment")